 Continue upstream for 1.4km until you arrive at Stockley footbridge cross and head up the right side of Seathwaite Fell.
 After about 1.5km you will reach reach Styhead Tarn and after another 800m, Sprinkling Tarn

-Sprinkling Tarn boasts an island for dives and jumps into the water making it popular with families that have older children and there are plenty of secluded spots to wild camp in the area.
+Sprinkling Tarn boasts an island for dives and jumps into the water making it popular with families that have older children and there are plenty of secluded spots to camp in the area.

 Just a 2 ½ miles from Grassmere, former home of the poet William Wordsworth and hub for tourist activity in the area.